pibence/thesis_sector_analysis_on_ownership_networks/process.md

 change required: iterate through all the effected nodes, not olny the ones who fail

 ## Simulation
-0. Calculate predefinied centrality measures for all nodes --> TODO define the measures
+0. Calculate predefinied centrality measures for all nodes --> degree centrality, betweenness centrality
-1. All sector shock simulated 10.000 times --> Monte carlo sim
+1. All sector shock simulated ~10.000 times --> Monte carlo sim
 2. Save the state of the sector: which companies failed in the first round (*starters*), second (*propagators*), etc, save their centrality measures
 3. Compare the results when shocks propagete --> TODO: define contagion
 4. Calculate the ratio of contagion occurance --> the higher the ratio, the more important the sector is